alyona-chur/hexxagon-game-system/README.md

 **Agent_Raph v1.0**

-Agent.
+Agent created by Raphael.
 I can't guarantee that it's working.
 ***
 **Issues:**

-No agent+player and statistic only type.
+No "agent+player" and "statistic only" type.

 Many exception when you turn clients/vis/server on and of in a wrong order.
 ***